top of page

 U. S. A.

-Maybe there is something to do with the fact that her name has a 'New' in it because the capital of the world is always on a process of reinvention, rejuvenation and reexamination.
+Maybe there is something to do with the fact that her name has a 'New' in it because the capital of the world is always on a process of reinvention, rejuvenation and reexamination, never settling for less.

 wee black book : NEW YORK CITY EDITION